Apache Spark

 Step 1 — find Spark Application in list of apps, and click "install" button.

-Step 2 — fill in the same parameters for this application
+Step 2 — fill in the parameters for this application, they are divided in a few sections, as described below:

 Application Configuration